 You may take objection to these low rates?
-Maybe you think this is ok or akin to slave labour, maybe you think it would be impossible to have a good quality of life on £3.10 per hour?
+Maybe you think this is ok or akin to slave labour, maybe you think it would be impossible to have a good quality of life on a few pounds per hour?

 The intention of this post is to give you enough information to make your own assessment as to what you should pay your international remote workers.
 After reading this I hope you will be confident that you are not taking advantage of people.
 Hopefully, you will see that what you are doing is giving your workers and their families a decent quality of life.

 While you are reading this, all I ask is that you keep an open mind.
 Read the whole of this article and if after reading this, you find an issue with our reasoning, I encourage you to share your thoughts and make suggestions as to how we can determine what would be a fair wage, one that provides a decent and happy life for your team.
 As you’ll read below, we are conducting further research into this ourselves and will publish our findings in due course.

 What is a fair and decent wage for Virtual Assistants?

 The question of what is a fair wage when hiring from abroad is a difficult one to answer.
 It is also the cause of much-heated debate whenever I post about this subject.